ThreadDotRun/natural_language_mysql_query_generator/README.md

-# Thanks for providing the information about the Natural Language SQL Query Generator using text-davinci-003.
+# Natural Language SQL Query Generator using text-davinci-003.
 It seems to be a useful tool for generating SQL statements from natural language queries.

 ## Just to clarify, this script uses the OpenAI text-davinci-003 API to generate SQL SELECT statements from natural language queries, and then executes these statements on a MySQL database using the mysql-connector-python package.